pixelsoccupied/java-test/README.markdown

 * IMPORTANT: delete and search needs to have Email and NOT NAME anymore.
 * Access modifiers changes to private where applicable
 * UserDoa conforms to Singleton architecture
 * UserDoa switched to ConcurrentHashmap from ArrayList - unique email is the now the Key and User Object as the value.
-Avg complexity redueces to O(1) from O(N).
+Average complexity redueces to O(1) from O(N).
 It is also thread safe allowing multiple reads
 * Added checks for invalid inputs including 'at least one role' requirement
 * Added new Tests (Integration and Unit)
 * Added support for maven debug (web.xml)